ssaxe-usgs/geotrellis/README.md

 ## Installation

-Thisppackage requires Java version 8.
+This package requires Java version 8.
 Check what version you have installed using the following system command `javac -version`.
 If you see `1.8.0+` then you're good to go.
 Otherwise, you need to update Java.
 Note that this might cause problems with other programs installed on your computer. **Do this at your own risk.**

 To update Java on Ubuntu (14.04 LTS) using the following system commands: